Market Update January 2024

 The Coal Market

 NZ has had an Emissions Trading Scheme (ETS) in place since 2008.
-It has been subsequently reviewed by a number of governments and is now an “uncapped” price scheme closely linked to international schemes.
-However, there are “upper and lower guardrails” set up to prevent wild swings in carbon price that act as the minimum and maximum prices.
-Currently, these are set at $70 and $20 respectively.
-Over the last few years, the Carbon Price through the ETS has climbed as shown in the following graph.
-Prices are now over twice what they were just over a year ago and have risen again during January to $76/t – well above the $70 upper guardrail requiring the Government to release additional units in an attempt to dampen prices.
+It has been subsequently reviewed by several governments and is now an “uncapped” price scheme closely linked to international schemes.
+However, there are “upper and lower guard-rails” set up to prevent wild swings in carbon price that act as minimum and maximum prices.
+These increased in December 2023 to $173 and $64 respectively.
+Carbon prices increased 7% in January to $73.1.

 About this Report

 This energy market summary report provides information on wholesale price trends within the NZ Electricity Market.

 Please note that all electricity prices are presented as a $ per MWh price and all carbon prices as a $ per unit price.